Neverita josephinia

-Neverita josephinia is a species of predatory sea snail, a marine gastropod mollusk in the family Naticidae, the moon shells.
+Neverita josephinia is a species of predatory sea snail, a marine gastropod mollusc in the family Naticidae, the moon shells.

 This is the type species of the genus Neverita.

 The fossil record of this species dates back to the Oligocene (age range: 23.03 to 0.012 million years ago).
 These fossils have been found in Hungary, Germany, Greece, Italy, Slovakia, Spain and Morocco.